CMakePP/CMaize/docs/src/developer/design/user_api/add_target.rst

 coding language
    Exactly what targets can be built/found depend on the coding language(s) of the project.
-For example, shared/static :term:`libraries <library>` do not exist in the context of building a Python code, but do exist when building C/C++ code.
+For example, shared/static :term:`libraries <library>` do not exist in the context of building Python code, but do exist when building C/C++ code.

    - Targeted coding languages include: C, C++, CMake, Fortran, Python, and